zzzprojects/learn-orm/tutorials/dapper-sqlbuilder/sql-builder.md

 }
 ```

-The following example builds the SQL query which contains an inner join between `Authors` and `Books`.
+The following example builds the SQL query, which contains an inner join between `Authors` and `Books`.

 ```csharp
 private static List<Author> GetAuthorWithBooks()